You are currently viewing wvde.state.wv.us.

 • C. Using parent, student, and teacher rating scales to give added information.

 Before the end of the eighth grade year, the IEP Team will:

-1. Conduct a re-evaluation determination to review existing evaluation data
+1. Conduct a re-evaluation determination to review existing evaluation data which includes the following:

 • Evaluations and information provided by the parents of the students;